 Clears Metallic Taste:

 One of the popular therapeutic properties of miracle berry lies in its ability to mask the metallic taste in the mouth of patients undergoing chemotherapy.
-The side effects caused by chemotherapy include loss of appetite, aversion to eating, severe weight loss etc. Consuming these fruits after each session clears that metallic taste in the mouth, converting it into sweetness, encouraging the patients to relish regular foods, thus providing required nutrition.
+The side effects caused by chemotherapy include loss of appetite, aversion to eating, severe weight loss etc. Consuming these fruits after each session clears that metallic taste in the mouth, converting it into sweetness, and encouraging the patients to relish regular foods, thus providing the required nutrition.

 How To Eat Miracle Fruit?

 Miracle berries can be consumed as it is.
 Make sure to clean them properly, before eating.
-However, if you get dried berries, soak them in tepid water for couple of hours allowing it to soften and then enjoy.
+However, if you get dried berries, soak them in tepid water for a couple of hours allowing it to soften and then enjoy.
 The water can be added to lemon or lime juice to mask its intrinsic sour taste as it serves as an amazing substitute to sugar.

 What Are The Side Effects of Miracle Fruit?